barais/correctexamslides/slides.md

 Alignement algo
 - Marker detection
   - circle detection
-  - verify if the cicle is filled
+  - verify if the circle is filled
   - If we find 4 markers on the orginal exam and in the scan copy

 ```ts